TrueConf Group Features

 • Retrieving your list of conferences from TrueConf MCU

-• Retrieving your conference list from TrueConf Calendar Connector
+• Retrieving your list of conferences from TrueConf Calendar Connector

 • Viewing upcoming events within the specified date range